aantle11/alicia_QAP4/README.md

 Issues Faced:
 1. Sudo disabled on local machine: had to enable developer settings in windows to gain permissions
 2. Key Pair - when creating the ec2 instance my key pair wasnt downloaded so i had to create a new key pair and attach it
+3. Running the project with docker as i had to enable something in bios, screenshot provided in the images folder while in there i could not figure out how to enable virtualization i reached out for help but was unable to fix it.

 Screenshots of Postman testing, docker, and deployment steps taken are all in Images